SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 ### SCW

-Super Computing Wales (SCW) is a new project to replace HPC Wales.
+Super Computing Wales (SCW) is a new project to replace HPC Wales involving Aberystwyth, Bangor, Cardiff and Swansea universities.
 It started in 2015 and runs until 2020.
 It will include new systems in Cardiff and Swansea.
 At the time of writing in May 2018 Cardiff is midway through being configured and Swansea will be installed in June.
 Both systems will be available for use later in 2018.

+## Super Computing Wales Research Software Engineers

+Each university is employing research software engineers who will work with researchers to:

+* Convert existing software to run on the HPC system
+* Optimise code to run more efficiently on HPC systems
+* Write new software
+* Help with training, on-boarding and project development

 ### How to get access?